code61/course_logistics/course_overview_notes.md

         * or CEO with a CTO
     * allow you to contribute without bothering a coder

+## Where will we end up?

-* by end of term you will be in this position
+* by end of term you will be in this position where you can do this.
+You will
     * know how to put up a basic website (hand coded)
     * know how to understand how other websites work and make tweaks and changes

+## What's the style of the course?

 * not teach you everything
     * that's up to you